game-of-nfts/gon-evidence/README.md

 To ensure the integrity of the process, we will guide participants through the tasks and provide instructions on how to record their identity on the chain to **prove ownership of their addresses**.
 It is important to note that simply copying another participant's address will not be sufficient proof of ownership.

-When submitting evidence, please add the lable `stage-1,2,3` to the corresponding PR and indicate which stage it is in the Title.
+When submitting evidence, please indicate which stage it is in the Title.
 Pull requests may not be merged in a timely manner, and the leaderboard is not updated in real-time.
 Please be patient.

 The verification program will use the participant's evidence folder in the `main` branch of `gon-evidence` as the only basis for program verification.